sarahllew/about-me.resume/README.md

 - 👋 Hi, I’m @sarahllew
-- 👀 I’m interested in data visualization and trend analysis!
+- 👀 I’m interested in data visualization and statistical analysis
-- 🌱 I’m currently learning SAS Base Programming and Tableau
 - 📫 How to reach me: sarahl02116@gmail.com or sarahlew@ucsb.edu

 <!---